Beating the Winter Blues with VR Travel

 Anyone who has booked a vacation has experienced that uncertainty about value for your money because there is so much ambiguity when it comes to what your amenities are, the quality of the resort, what your actual hotel room will look like, and even what some of the sights are at the destination.
 Enter VR Travel, and watch as VR disrupts yet another industry.

-Before VR, consumers have had to trust in reviews from other travellers, what could be false or misleading ratings from travel agencies, and the authenticity of experiences, photographs, and videos of the destination to drive the decision-making vehicle when investing in a trip; however, with the power of VR travel, this doesn’t have to be an issue anymore.
+Before VR, consumers have had to trust in reviews from other travellers, what could be false or misleading ratings from travel agencies, and the authenticity of experiences, photographs, and videos of the destination to drive the decision-making vehicle when investing in a trip; however, with the power of virtual reality travel, this doesn’t have to be an issue anymore.
 Now, we have the power to show consumers exactly what they should expect to experience when they arrive at their destination.
 It’s true try-before-you-buy experience, and it’s a winning pitch for travel marketers.

 VR can be used a couple different ways when it comes to traveling such as,